-CBSE Term 1 Boards: Another date sheet update after datesheet announcements- Do's and Don't for preparation
+CBSE Term 1 Boards: Another date sheet update after datesheet announcements- Do's And Don't for preparation

 You need to focus only on those topics or chapters that are mentioned for term 1 exams.

-Don't ever skip any of the Class 10 & 12 MCQs Official Resources Provided By CBSE.
-May it be CBSE Official Question Banks, CBSE Official MCQs Sample Papers Class 10 & 12 For Term 1 Boards, Online Study Material provided at (https://diksha.gov.in/)
+Don't ever skip any of the Class 10 & 12 MCQs Offcial Resources Provided By CBSE.
+May it be CBSE Official Question Banks, CBSE Official MCQs Sample Papers Class 10 & 12 For Term 1 Boards, Online Study Material provided at (https://diksha.gov.in)

 2. A Decisive Subject-wise Exam Cracker